 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
 Students may need to complete placement tests in English and mathematics.
 Visit www.jtcc.edu/placement for all course placement options.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 Students who register in this program need to know which four-year college/university they plan to attend so they can select the most appropriate courses in areas where there are choices.
 New students should visit the Advising Center and returning students their faculty advisor for more information.

 - Students are strongly encouraged to complete their SDV, ENG, and MTH requirements first.

-- It is recommended that the HIS requirement include American history and world history.
-Students should consult with their academic advisor and check with prospective four-year institutions to determine best options for transfer.
+- Students should consult with their academic advisor and check with prospective four-year institutions to determine best options for transfer.